Anthem: Malaysia

 All the individual states of Malaysia have their own anthems.

 Mexico

 In Mexico, after the national anthem was established in 1854, most of the states of the federation adopted their own regional anthems, which often emphasize heroes, virtues or particular landscapes.
 In particular, the regional anthem of Zacatecas, the "Marcha de Zacatecas", is one of the more well-known of Mexico's various regional anthems.

 Serbia and Montenegro

-In 2005 and 2004 respectively, the Serbian and Montenegrin regions of Serbia and Montenegro adopted their own regional anthems.
-When the two regions both became independent countries in mid-2006, their regional anthems became their national ones.
+In 2004 and 2005 respectively, the Montenegrin and Serbian regions of Serbia and Montenegro adopted their own regional anthems.
+When the two regions both became independent sovereign states in mid-2006, their regional anthems became their national anthems.